Denis813 downloadsAutomatically update created, modified, and last-viewed dates in frontmatter when editing notes.

 Not automatically.
 Use Settings → Bulk operations → Reformat dates to standardize all values.
 The plugin auto-detects existing formats (ISO 8601, European, US, numeric timestamps) and rewrites them using your current format.
 Preview all changes before applying.

-I renamed the frontmatter key (e.g.
+I renamed the property (e.g.

 created→date_created).
 What about existing files?